Yakovlev Yak-130: Uruguay

 The Uruguayan Air Force is considering the aircraft for the future replacement of the A-37 with presumably used examples of the F-5 Freedom Fighter as another possible candidate.

+Vietnam

+In addition to the 12 delivered Yak-130, Vietnam is reportedly signing for 18 Yak-130M, as reported by Irkutsk officials.

-Cancelled and non-implemented orders
+Cancelled and unimplemented orders

 Libya

-Libya put an order for six planes.
+Libya placed an order for six planes.
 Deliveries were expected in 2011–2012, but the Libyan National Transitional Council cancelled the order for Yak-130s in September 2011 as part of a review of all existing arms contracts.

 Syria

-Syria had agreed to purchase 36 aircraft, but delivery of these has been postponed by Russia due to the conflict in Syria.
+Syria had agreed to purchase 36 aircraft, but delivery of these was postponed by Russia due to the conflict in Syria.
 In May 2014 Russia announced that it would supply Syria with Yakovlev Yak-130s.
-Syria was expected to receive nine aircraft by the end of 2014, 12 in 2015 and 15 in 2016, for a total of 36 airplanes.
+Syria was expected to receive nine aircraft by the end of 2014, 12 in 2015, and 15 in 2016, for a total of 36 airplanes.
 However, as of 2019, no deliveries had taken place.